seanreed1111/sql-recipes/recipes.md

 | phil  |   18974 | 3794.8000 |
 | tricia |  2589407 |   1294703.5000 |
 +---------+-------------+-------------------+
 Use as many grouping columns as necessary to achieve as fine-grained a summary as you require.
 The earlier query that shows the number of messages per sender is a coarse summary.
-To be more specific and find out how many messages each sender sent from each host, use two grouping columns.
+To be more specific and find out how many messages each sender sent FROM each host, use two grouping columns.
 This produces a result with nested groups (groups within groups): mysql> SELECT srcuser, srchost, COUNT(srcuser) FROM mail -> GROUP BY srcuser, srchost;
 +---------+---------+----------------+